 Before You Apply

-You should begin planning to apply to this program while selecting the courses for the fall term of your junior year, and you should generally apply to the BAM during that term.
+You should consult with both your undergraduate advisor and the Linguistics graduate advisor when you are considering applying to this program.
+Planning should generally begin while selecting the courses for the fall term (or possibly the spring term) of your junior year, and you should apply to the BAM during one of those term.
 Before your application to the BAM program is approved, you must have completed the following courses and done well in them:

 - LING 2000 (Students with a grade lower than B+ in LING 2000 will not ordinarily be considered for admission to the Linguistics BAM program.)